50 Latest Englan IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

 The chart shows the percentage of households in owned and rented accommodation in England and Wales between 1918 and 2011.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant. ag
+Summarise the information by selecting and reporting the main features and make comparisons where relevant. nb

-The charts below show the proportion of British students at one university in England who were able to speak other languages in addition to English, in 2000 and 2010.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart below show the propotions of British students at one university in England who were able to speak other languages in addition to aenglish,in 2000 and 2010.
+Summarise the information by selecting the main features ,and make comparisons where relevant

-The bar chart show the percentage of household in owned and rented accommodation in England and Wales between 1918 and 2011
+The chart below shows the percentage of households in owned and rented accommodation in England and Wales between 1918 and 2011.
+Summaries the information by selecting and reporting the main features, and make comparisons where relevant

 The chart below shows the percentage of households in owned and rented accomodations in england and wales between 1918 and 2011.